pjimenezdelgado/udrl-p3-collaborationAndCompetition/README.md

 ## Getting Started

-The top level of the project has been developed as a Jupyter notebook (`CTennig.ipynb`) in Python 3, thus make sure that you have a running Python and Jupyter working installation.
+The top level of the project has been developed as a Jupyter notebook (`Cennis.ipynb`) in Python 3, thus make sure that you have a running Python and Jupyter working installation.

 The world is provided as an Unity environment titled "Tennis", and is external to the project itself.
 To install the environment you will need a distribution of the ml-agents package from Unity.
 The location of the repo could potentially change, but at the moment of writing the link to the environment is: